Petrinax/index-builder/docs/Future Scope.md

 - Improve change tracking. instead of { date: portfolio }. takes space.

-- Use warehouse . not DB.
+- Use Data Warehouse, instead of DB to Scale.

 - Rate Limit web service.

-- health check endpoint.
+- Health check endpoint.
-- add workers for api.
+- Add more workers for api.
-- Async requests
+- Async requests (Done)

-- Use multi-stage Docker builds for smaller images. (explore
+- Use multi-stage Docker builds for smaller images. (explore)

 - Avoid storing large files in DB; use GCS buckets (Data lakes . hudi iceberg etc. ) for reports if needed.